wuzhengy/TAU/Core Design Principles.md

      - For #blk channle, it is another miner.
      - For #msg, it is a latest message sending address.
 This pointer is used to make searching more efficient by every peers contributing knowledge.
   * Immutable item is a DAG node.
 The item `content` is the part of data schema, and `link` is pointing to another immutable item.
 Each immutable item also include a skip list pointer such as in block structure to point into a history item for speed up searching.
+* DHT - a search engine on D-DAG
+* Peer's gossip channel - a place peers to gossip publishing and demand for own and friends.
+A blockchain community technically can be viewed as a friend in the gossip channel.
 * Data Schema - every mutable item's content is the root of a `data schema` or the first immutable item starting the schema.
   - Schema is series of immutable item together to present a data structure.
 IPLD protocol has built example of data schema.
 <br><br>